jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 #### 2020-02-13 Done Scoping

-Working on New Computer Language, Products.docx:
+Working on Encircle Products.docx:

 I do not want to necessarily want to shorten the list of products any further.
 Even the list of Done work.
 Because some parts are part done and it would be easier for me, would I work on it, to have the same subdivision of the pieces TODO as the pieces that are done.

 What I do might want to change is the rough order in phases of the stuff TODO.
 I might just go over it a few times, reformulating.

-I am splitting off parts of New Computer Language, Products.docx into a separate document with the out-of-scope things.
+I am splitting off parts of Encircle Products.docx into a separate document with the out-of-scope things.
 I want to go over the Postponed topics, to see what content can be moved to the 'out-of-scope' document.

 Now I still want to weed out the 'Topics Roughly' moving things to the 'out-of-scope' document with the products.